 As part of the agreement for the purchase of Star2Star, Sangoma processes certain payroll transactions for Star2Star Holdings ("Holdings") option holders each time an instalment of the remaining share consideration is distributed.
 This gives rise to a tax deduction for Sangoma, the benefit of which is paid to Holdings when it is realized by Sangoma.
 To account for this, the estimated amount is calculated each quarter and recorded as a deferred tax asset, with the associated liability to Holdings recorded as consideration payable.
 The amount of the potential payment is tied to Sangoma's share price, the US to Canadian dollar exchange rate and the current US tax rate.
 As this changes, the Company will update the potential payout.
-As at the end of fiscal 2022, the changes in these factors gave rise to a gain versus the amount established at the end of fiscal 2021.
+As of September 30, 2022, the changes in these factors gave rise to a gain versus the amount established in the same period of fiscal 2022.
 An offset equivalent to the gain was included in deferred tax expense.
 There is no cash exposure to Sangoma since the payment is only due when the tax benefit is actually realized, and the two balances will largely offset each other over time.